Adiabatic Index Formula

 Molar Specific Heat Capacity at Constant Pressure

-Molar Specific Heat Capacity at Constant Pressure, (of a gas) is the amount of heat required to raise the temperature of 1 mol of the gas by 1 °C at the constant pressure.
+The Molar Specific Heat Capacity at Constant Pressure is the amount of heat required to raise the temperature of one mole of a substance at constant pressure.

 Symbol: Cp molar